acmbpdc/coding-bootcamp/sessions/01-introduction-to-command-line/README.md

 The text that is shown are not the exact contents of the file.
 This data is held by the `nano` editor as a buffer and is residing in the RAM of the system.
-To save the contents of the file :
+To save the contents of the file:

 *   Hit `Ctrl` + `X` to write the contents of the buffer into the file
 *   Hit `Y` to confirm and `Enter`